linode/docs/docs/products/compute/compute-instances/guides/compute-migrations/index.md

     - This applies to warm migrations initiated by customers, including warm migrations taking place during the warm resize process.
     - This also applies if you are running a custom distribution (i.e. Windows) or unsupported disk image that is not configured for ACPI shutdowns.
 -   If a Linode or Akamai administrator cancels the warm migration.
--   If the sources Linode stops responding, is shut down prior to the cross-host sync, or if the process is disturbed in any way.
+-   If the sources Linode stops responding, is shut down before the cross-host sync, or if the process is disturbed in any way.

 ### What should I do if my warm migration fails?